maxschroen/pynlp-conda-env/README.md

   >>> import nltk
   >>> nltk.download()
   ```
-  Select and download preferred packages.
+  Select and download the preferred packages for your use case.

 ## FAQ & Troubleshooting